Southern Alps / Italy (Sud Tirol and Lombardia)

-Day 2: Gondola ride to the Schaubach Hut, then a chairlift to the Madrtischjoch to just over 3100 m.
-Short climb to the Hintere Schoentaufspitze (Jorg, the head guide’s first ski touring summit at the age of 11 when the lifts didn’t go quite so high…..), then descend to the Zufall Huette (Rifugio Nino Corsi, 2265 m) for a short brake.
-From there, a well trodded track leads in about 1.5 hrs to the higher Marteller Hut (2600m).
-Time and fitness allowing, we often manage an ascent of the Cima Marmotta (3330) followed by a fun northern aspect run back down to the hut for lodging and dinner.
+Day 2: Gondola ride to the Schaubach Hut, then a chairlift to the Madrtischjoch at just over 3,100 m.
+It is a short climb to the Hintere Schoentaufspitze (Jorg, the head guide’s first ski touring summit at the age of 11, when the lifts didn’t go quite so high…..), then we will descend to the Zufall Hut (Rifugio Nino Corsi, 2,265 m) for a short break.
+From there, a well-trodden track leads in about 1½ hrs to the higher Marteller Hut (2,600m).
+Time and fitness allowing, we often manage an ascent of the Cima Marmotta (3,330 m) followed by a fun, north-facing run back down to the hut for lodging and dinner.

-Day 3: Many options to get to the Branca Hut today: 1) Either straight via the Casati Hut (stop for Cappuccino!) and via Pizzini and Forno Huts or 2) climb the Monte Cevedale (3760 m) and descent the Cedec Glacier, then re-ascend steeply to the Monte Pasquale Col (and the short side trip to the summit) or 3) climb the summit of the Palon del Mar (3690m) to descend straight down to the Branca Hut (2500m) which is famous for it’s great food and ambiance.
+Day 3: Many options can get us to the Branca Hut (2,493 m): 1) Either via the Casati Hut (stop for cappuccino!) and via Pizzini and Forno Huts or 2) climb the Monte Cevedale (3,760 m) and descend the Cedec Glacier, then re-ascend steeply to the Monte Pasquale Col (and take a short side trip to the summit) or 3) climb the summit of the Palon del Mar (3,690 m) and descend straight down to the Branca Hut which is famous for its great food and ambiance.
 This is only one reason why we will stay there for three nights.

-Day 6: Changeover to the Pizzini Hut (2700 meters), either via the steep climb to the Cevedale / Pasquale Col (3430 Meters) folowed by a climb of Monte Pasquale (3,553 m).
-We can choose between a rewarding descent down the northern aspect Cedec Glacier or more mellow up the Cedec Valley, the latter would give us some options for shorter afternoon skiing around the hut.
+Day 6: Move to the Pizzini Hut (2,700 meters) via a steep climb to the Cevedale / Pasquale Col (3,430 m) followed by a climb of Monte Pasquale (3,553 m).
+We can choose between a rewarding descent down the north-facing Cedec Glacier or take more mellow terrain in the Cedec Valley.
+The latter would give us the option for afternoon skiing around the hut.
 The Pizzini Hut has a great sauna – towels provided!